-- 87. The appropriate Chief Officer may enter into dialogue with all tenderers as required in the following circumstances (and provided that in all cases the relevant EU Public Sector Procurement Directive 2014/24/EU, the Public Contracts Regulations 2015 and all other relevant UK Statutes and Statutory Instruments are complied with): - (a) When tenders or quotations are not invited prior to the making of a contract in the special circumstances within the provisions of Standing Orders. - (b) After the receipt of tenders or quotations if in the opinion of the Chief Officer responsible for the tendering/quotation process: - (i) the lowest tender or quotation received exceeds the planned budget or reasonable cost for the goods or services being sought; or - (ii) none of the tenders or quotations received represent good value for money; or - (iii) one or more of the potential contractors have failed to understand the invitation to tender; or - (iv) non-material and non-substantial alterations to the terms and conditions or specification of the goods or services is likely to result in cost savings or improved value for money; or

-- (v) such clarification is necessary to ensure that a tender has constructed their bid correctly and/or has fully understood the specification. - (c) explanations must be sought from suppliers that have submitted a tender which appears to be abnormally low.
-Examples of explanations that could be accepted include the economics of the technical solutions chosen.
-If the evidence supplied is not satisfactory, if the low price is as a result of a breach of social and environmental law or is as a result of State Aid (which is incompatible with the rules of the EU Treaty) the tender may be rejected. - 88.
+- 89. The appropriate Chief Officer may enter into dialogue with all tenderers as required in the following circumstances (and provided that in all cases the relevant EC directives and UK Statutes and Statutory Instruments are complied with): - (a) When tenders or quotations are not invited prior to the making of a contract in the special circumstances within the provisions of Standing Orders. - (b) After the receipt of tenders or quotations if in the opinion of the Chief Officer responsible for the tendering/quotation process: - (i) the lowest tender or quotation received exceeds the planned budget or reasonable cost for the goods or services being sought; or - (ii) none of the tenders or quotations received represent good value for money; or - (iii) one or more of the potential contractors have failed to understand the invitation to tender; or - (iv) non-material alterations to the terms and conditions or specification of the goods or services is likely to result in cost savings or improved value for money; or - (v) such clarification is necessary to ensure that a tender has constructed their bid correctly and/or has fully understood the specification. - 90.
+In all negotiations where the value of the contract is expected to exceed the Level 3 Threshold, a report must be submitted to the Chief Executive and/or the CFO (PCC) before concluding negotiations.
+For the avoidance of any doubt no fewer than two Officers shall be present at all times during such negotiations and adequate written records must be maintained of all proceedings, meetings and dealings with potential contractors. - 91.
 No detailed prices, conditions or terms submitted by one tenderer shall be revealed to another tenderer during any negotiations.